COURAGE

 DETRACTORS

-Detractors, often referred to as “haters,” dislike you and criticize you are people who because your success makes them feel inferior.
+Detractors, often referred to as “haters,” dislike and criticize you, and they feel inferior because of your success.
 There is no rational reason for them to dislike you.
 You have not done anything to them.
 They dislike you because you are doing something they are not or have a quality they don’t possess.
 It’s like the good-looking girl hating the cute girl because she feels the cute girl is taking attention away from her.
 She is losing her status of being a good-looking girl.

 I believe success mirrors people’s insecurities and feelings of inferiority.
-As a leader, we must understand that this reaction exists.
+As leaders, we must understand that this reaction exists.
 However, it should not deter us from becoming successful or reaching our goals.
 It should empower us with determination and motivate us to use the gifts we have been given to help ourselves and those around us.
 Keep your eye on your goals and aspirations and focus on adding value to others.
-Along with your journey, there will be people who will try to push you off your course, but become resilient and never take your eye off your target, and you will positively affect the people you reach.
+Along with your journey, some people will try to push you off your course, but become resilient and never take your eye off your target, and you will positively affect the people you reach.

 DISCERNMENT